 Rate Limits define the maximum number of requests that can be made by apps to the Shape REST API in a given period of time.
+Please refer to the “Limits” section on the billing and transactions tab to review your system’s API limits.
 Shape employs rate limits to ensure stability of the API service for all users and to prevent many types of abuse or inadvertent usage.

 Rate limits are applied at the account level.
-Rate limits will be shared by all apps created and installed on an account.
+Rate limits will be shared by all apps created and installed on an account using the open API.
 When the limit is exceeded, an API request will fail and an HTTP 429 status code will be returned.

 To prevent abuse and handle API request traffic efficiently, we may alter these limits if required.